howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 ### Testing the mutation

-Go ahead an restart your server so you can test the new API operations.
+Go ahead and restart your server so you can test the new API operations.
 Here is a sample mutation you can send through the Playground:

 ```graphql
 mutation {